gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Right-clicking a map and then quickly placing it into an item frame before it can load will give you a big item frame
 - You can snow-log resin, skull veins, glow lichen, and dead bushes
 - You can place Big Dripleafs on Pale Moss Blocks
+- Fences, Ironbars, Glass Panes, and Walls can connect to Structure Voids